signalfx/apmworkshop/apm/python/README.md

 #### Step #5 Where is the auto-instrumentation?

+The `run-server.sh` and `run-client.sh` scripts set up the environment variables for OpenTelemetry and invoke the Python auto instrumentation:

 `splk-py-trace` is the auto instrumenting function that runs Python3 with the instrumentation that automatically emits spans from the Python app.
 No code changes are necessary.

+Splunk Observability Cloud has a `Getting Data In` Wizard to guide through instrumentation setup.

-Splunk's autoinstrumentation for python is here: https://github.com/signalfx/splunk-otel-python
+OpenTelemetry repo for python is here: https://github.com/signalfx/splunk-otel-python

 #### Step #6 Leave the Flask server running